Layout optimization

 A clear layout minimizes cognitive load.
 Users should be able to navigate intuitively without confusion.
 Key aspects include:

-• Whitespace: Adequate spacing helps separate elements, enhancing focus and readability.
+• Whitespace: Adequate spacing helps separate elements, enhancing Focus and readability.

 • Contrast: Using contrasting colors for important elements (like buttons) can improve visibility and action rates.